attilathedud/CoD4_Hacks/README.md

 ## Esp

-An ESP for COD4 that uses a hook in R_EndFrame and uses an external method of calculating 3D to 2D coordinates to display tags over all drawn entities.
+An ESP for COD4 that hooks R_EndFrame and uses an external method of calculating 3D to 2D coordinates to display tags over all drawn entities.

 ![Hack Screenshot](Esp/screenshot.jpg?raw=true "Screenshot Hack")